WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you create, edit, and update pages and posts, WordPress begins to store new post revisions in its database.
-These are displayed in a Revisions list at the bottom of the post editor …
+As soon as you create, edit, and save posts and pages, WordPress begins to store new revisions in its database.
+These are displayed in a Revisions list at the bottom of the page or post …

-For most WordPress users, having autosave and automatic revisions is undoubtedly a good thing.
-If you write a lot of content, however, the number of revisions can start building up.
-This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.
+For most WordPress users, having autosave and revisions is no doubt very useful.
+If you write and edit a lot of content, however, the revisions can start to build up.
+This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.

-As post revisions accumulate, your database could be storing lots of unnecessary data
+As you write more posts, your database could be storing lots of unnecessary data

-For example, if you have 250 posts on your site with an average of 10 revisions each your database could be storing around 2,500 copies of unnecessary data.
-If your post is approximately 100KB data, then with 2,500 post revisions, the total database space wasted is about 250MB.
+For example, if there are 200 posts published on your site with an average of 10 revisions each you could be storing around 3,000 copies of unnecessary data.
+If your post is approximately 100KB data, then with 3,000 revisions of that post, the total database space wasted is about 300MB.

-The good news is that there are a number of plugins for WordPress to help you control your revisions and reduce the size of your database.
-Let’s take a look at a few:
+The good news is that there are some great plugins for WordPress available that can help you control your revisions and reduce the size of your WordPress database.
+Here are a few:

 Better Delete Revision